Goblet

 Chamber Design

-The chamber is designed with DMLS manufacturing in mind, specifically to fit into a 5" fincan.
+The chamber is designed with DMLS manufacturing in mind, and will be printed in AlSi10Mg, specifically to fit into a 5" fincan.

 It utlizes a similar sealing implementation to UFE.